 10. Lost a password?
 Find it with ease

 Mac computers are designed to store every username and password deep within the system.
 So, all passwords to all sites and applications you use are just resting somewhere within the computer, though it’s important to mention that, for security purposes, they are all encrypted before being stored.
-To retrieve a lost password, begin by opening a new Finder and click on Applications.
-Then, locate Utilities and open a program called Keychain.
+To retrieve a lost password, use a built-in macOS app called Keychain Access.
 There you’ll see all logins stored on the computer.

 There are many more Mac tips and tricks out there.
 The ten we’ve covered here are just some of the most important ones.
 Hopefully, they’ve opened your eyes to a few new ideas; things you didn’t know about earlier, and which will help you use your Mac with greater ease.